What you need to know about traction alopecia

-Although getting weave hairstyles is has largely been made the villain when it comes to traction alopecia, a fair amount of “natural” hairstyles and use of accessories such as tight headbands has been proven as also causing traction alopecia.
+Although getting weave hairstyles is has largely been made the villain when it comes to this, a fair amount of “natural” hairstyles and use of accessories such as tight headbands has been proven as also causing traction alopecia.

-Other hairstyles and styling methods that can cause traction alopecia:
+Other hairstyles and styling methods that can cause this hair loss: